Gibraltar: Sport

 Football is a popular sport in Gibraltar.
-The Gibraltar Football Association applied for full membership of UEFA, but their bid was turned down in 2007 in a contentious decision.
+The Gibraltar Football Association applied for full membership of UEFA, but their bid was declined in 2007 in a contentious decision.
 Gibraltar was confirmed as UEFA's 54th member on 24 May 2013 as a result of Court of Arbitration for Sport (CAS) arbitration and played in Euro 2016 qualifications.
 Their first match was a 0–0 draw against Slovakia.
-Gibraltar's national team won its first-ever match in UEFA competition on 13 October 2018, beating Armenia in the 2018–19 UEFA Nations League D.
+Gibraltar's national team won its first-ever match in UEFA competition on 13 October 2018, defeating Armenia 1–0 in the 2018–19 UEFA Nations League D.

-Subsequently, Gibraltar applied for FIFA membership but this bid was also turned down.
+Subsequently, Gibraltar applied for FIFA membership but this bid was also declined.
 On 2 May 2016, the CAS upheld the appeal filed by the Gibraltar Football Association regarding its request to become a full-time member of FIFA.
 CAS ordered FIFA to stop blocking Gibraltar's application for membership and allow it "without delay".

 Rugby union is fairly popular and one of the fastest-growing team sports.
 Gibraltar Rugby Football Union applied for membership of Europe's governing body for rugby.
 Gibraltar is believed to be the birthplace of the rugby variant Tag Rugby.
-(Note: Despite several sites reporting that tag rugby was invented by Perry Haddock in Australia around 1990 (this is OzTag, a variant of Tag Rugby), Godwin's wrote about the topic seven years prior.
-Godwin does not mention when the sport began in Gibraltar, but he does explicitly use the term "Tag Rugby" to describe the game.)
+(Note: Despite several sites reporting that tag rugby was invented by Perry Haddock in Australia around 1990 (this is OzTag, a variant of Tag Rugby), Godwin wrote about the topic seven years prior.
+Godwin's book does not mention when the sport began in Gibraltar, but he does explicitly use the term "Tag Rugby" to describe the game.)